spacetimeengineer/mupy/README.md

 ## Note from the developer

-mupy is more powerful than you would believe.
-It has grown too large to maintain alone and I have arrived at a good stopping point. mupy works well, too well perhaps but the most important thing is that it meets all preset requirements.
+As I have developed mupy, it has become clear that it is is more powerful than I could have initially envisioned.
+It has grown too large to maintain alone, and I have arrived at a good stopping point.
+My testing has proven that mupy works beyond my expections, and most importantly, it meets all preset requirements.
 The project now requires actual users to give feedback on the work done thus far.
 Currently, I can only afford commentary provided by actual users or practitioners who have demonstrated actual projects supported by mupy.
-If you are not sure if mupy is for your project, then read this README and try it for yourself first.
-In the meantime, I'll continue populating & cleaning mupy standard library (/mupy/lib) with additional hardware & assembly system-code sets ( which is abstracted away from the mupy.core library ).
-The standard-library is small but useful enough and with more time, additional hardware and assemblies can be certified.
-I am still learning this technology to be honest.
+If you are not sure if mupy is right for your project, then read this README and try it for yourself first.
+In the meantime, I'll continue populating and cleaning the mupy standard library (/mupy/lib) with additional hardware and assembly system-code sets (which is abstracted away from the mupy.core library).
+The standard-library is small, but still very useful, and with more time, additional hardware and assemblies can be certified.
+I am still learning the capabilities of this technology to be honest, and I am excited to see what others make of it.
 It is very useful, I just hope other people can utilize, study and develop system-code tech becasue it is too powerful to be wasted.
-Also human agents are the only way to multiply system-code sets.
+Also, human agents are the only way to multiply system-code sets.

 ### Caveats
-The mupy-core package is not without issues and I would liek to be the first to make an analogy regarding the circumstance, try to imagine the mu technology as a recipe and mupy as the cuisine one prepares using substitution ingredients.
+The mupy-core package is not without issues and I would like to be the first to make an analogy regarding this circumstance: try to imagine the mu technology as a recipe, and mupy as the cuisine one prepares using substitution ingredients.
 Not ideal but aye, it works!
 Here are some glaring issues you should be aware of.
-These are community-grade caveats.
+These are community-grade caveats:

-- mupy is a package however an environment will be needed to utilize it; openscad will need to be installed (VSCode is also recommended)
+- mupy is a package, however, an environment will be needed to utilize it; OpenSCAD will need to be installed (VSCode is also recommended)
-- Stable on Linux Only ; Linux file systems are leveraged heavily.
-It doesn't yet work on Docker, Windows or MacOS.
-All are non-trivial fixes.
-Time and consideration are required to solve but can be solved hopefully sooner than later.
-All depends on supply and demand.
-The plan is to get everything working eventually but it has been lowered in terms of prioritization.
+- mupy is stable on Linux Only ; Linux file systems are leveraged heavily.
+It does not yet work on Docker, Windows, or MacOS.
+These aspects of development are non-trivial; time and resources are required to bring this to all operating systems.
+However, this is a problem that will hopefully be solved sooner than later; it all depends on supply and demand.
+The plan is to make mupy available to all major opersating systems eventually, but it has been lowered in terms of prioritization.
 Consider it beta.
-- OpenScad is a fantastic technology to which mupy relies heavily on but it's 3D graphical user interface environments or features can not be called from python as objects yet.
-These environments are essential to make mupy "fun" but these modules are too tightly coupled to the integrated development environment which supports the openscad language.
-This is a fancy way of saying I am too dumb to figure it out myself within my time constraints.
-For this reason I designed mupy to essentially write openscad code directory structures and then the user operates or modifies the code from the openscad integrated development environment once mupy generates the code.
-One still should consider just modifying the original python code because it will work mid-animation anyways.
+- OpenSCAD is a fantastic technology to which mupy relies heavily on, but it's 3D graphical user interface environments or features cannot be called from Python as objects yet.
+These environments are essential to make mupy "fun", but these modules are too tightly coupled to the integrated development environment, which supports the OpenSCAD language.
+This is a fancy way of saying that I am too dumb to figure it out myself within my time constraints.
+For this reason I designed mupy to essentially write openscad code directory structures, and then the user operates or modifies the code from the OpenSCAD integrated development environment once mupy generates the code.
+One still should consider just modifying the original Python code because it will work mid-animation anyways.
 As cumbersome as this all is, it is the standard protocol and very much worth it. mupy is a complex library.
 It is almost it's own language.
 No, scratch that.
 It's an ecosystem of languages.
 Writing with it may not be so easy.
-It's perfect for me, but that me.
+It's perfect for me, but that's me!
-- Standard library is still very small compared to future expectations.
+- The Standard library is still very small compared to future expectations.
 - The worst caveat by far is the mapping system-code space.

 ## Main Points
-A collection or list of quick concepts, items and keywords which give an overview of whats mupy is all about.
+A collection or list of quick concepts, items, and keywords which give an overview of what mupy is all about.

 ### What is it?

-Originally mu could of been thought of as an attempt to devise a physical analogy to a software-programming language.
+Originally mu could have been thought of as an attempt to devise a physical analogy to a software-programming language.
 It also began to serve as a hyper-efficient storage medium for designs.
-The mu project was in past considered a hardware-assembly language but this interpretation became not entirely appropriate upon further realizations concerning the nature of the work being done.
-Some additional context; the mu project started off as an internal utility ( a bag of scripts really ) to a small but growing research and development operation.
-These scripts began to tie to eachother over time and automation began to ensue.
+The mu project was in past considered a hardware-assembly language, but this interpretation became not entirely appropriate upon further realizations concerning the nature of the work being done.
+Some additional context; the mu project started off as an internal utility (a bag of scripts really) to a small but growing research and development operation.
+These scripts began to tie to each other over time and automation began to ensue.
 But what was the operation?
-The operation was tasked with developing utility and recreational grade hardware which featured advanced modular properties and this began in 2017.
-I began to realize there was no perfect modular family but all families could be tied together with adaptive parts and software this was good enough.
-Also the system wasnt limited to modular hardware either.
+The operation was tasked with developing utility and recreational grade hardware which featured advanced modular properties (this began in 2017).
+I began to realize there was no perfect modular family, but all families could be tied together with adaptive parts and software, and this was good enough.
+Also, the system wasn't limited to modular hardware either.
 It could be used for anything as long as system-code constraints were not violated.
-This operation utilized a linux-openscad-python environment.
-Additionally there existed a 3D-printing and assembly sub-operation which provided even greater insight into the proper direction of mupy. mupy is many things, you may think of it as :
+This operation utilized a Linux-OpenSCAD-Python environment.
+Additionally, there existed a 3D-printing and assembly sub-operation, which provided even greater insight into the proper direction of mupy.

+mupy is many things, you may think of it as a:

 - Creation Engine